-The "biodiversity covenant" areas contain the highest values.
+The "Biodiversity Covenant" areas contain the highest values.
 These include shrublands, forest relics and rock face habitats.
-These areas contain numerous threatened species.
-In addition to special conditions 1) to 4) inclusive above, special condition 8) applies only to these areas.
+The following special condition applies only to the "Biodiversity Covenant" area:

-8) The Owner must not intentionally stock the "biodiversity covenant" areas or in any way encourage stock into these areas.
+The Owner must not deliberately stock the "biodiversity covenant" areas or in any way encourage stock into these areas.